A hand with long nails holding two cards; the white card has Ana Smith written on it, and the black one has SSN.

 1. Utility fraud

 Fraudsters can use your information and Social Security number to open or upgrade utility service agreements.
 This can include water, gas, electricity, phone, internet, cable, or other services.
-Like with the rest of SSN identity theft types, you may not know someone’s receiving free utilities in your name until you begin receiving unpaid bills.
+Like the rest of the SSN identity theft types, you may not know someone’s receiving free utilities in your name until you begin receiving unpaid bills.

 1. Other nefarious activities